-- The principal functional entry on the front façade faces a public space, such as a street, square, park, or plaza, but not a parking lot, and is connected to sidewalks or equivalent provisions for walking, AND - The facility is located such that the connectivity of the site and adjacent land is at least 90 intersections per square mile as measured within a 1/2-mile distance from the geographic center of the facility, AND - The facility's primary functional entrance is: - a) within 1/4-mile walk distance of at least five diverse uses, OR - b) within 1/2-mile walk distance of at least seven diverse uses.
-These uses must include at least one food retail establishment and at least one other community-serving retail business or service, with the following limitations: - A single establishment may not be counted in two categories (e.g., a place of worship may be counted only once even if it also contains a daycare facility, and a retail store may be counted only once even if it sells products in several categories). - Establishments in a mixed-use building may each count if they are distinctly operated enterprises with separate exterior entrances, but no more than half of diverse uses can be situated in a single building or under a common roof. - Only two establishments in a single category may be counted (e.g., if five restaurants are within the required distance, only two may be counted).
+- The facility is located such that the connectivity of the site and adjacent land is at least 90 intersections per square mile as measured within a 1/2-mile distance from the geographic center of the facility, AND - The facility's primary functional entrance is: - a) within 1/4-mile walk distance of at least five diverse uses, OR - b) within 1/2-mile walk distance of at least seven diverse uses.
+These uses must include at least one food retail establishment and at least one other community-serving retail business or service, with the following limitations: - A single establishment may not be counted in two categories (e.g., a place of worship may be counted only once even if it also contains a daycare facility, and a retail store may be counted only once even if it sells products in several categories). - Establishments in a mixed-use building may each count if they are distinctly operated enterprises with separate exterior entrances, but no more than half of diverse uses can be situated in a single building or under a common roof. - Only two establishments in a single category may be counted (e.g., if five restaurants are within the required distance, only two may be counted). - Tier 1 High Performance (★): - The site meets the Baseline requirements, AND: - The facility is located such that the connectivity of the site and adjacent land is between 91 and 250 intersections per square mile as measured within a 1/2-mile distance from the geographic center of the facility, AND

-- Tier 1 High Performance (★): - The site meets the Baseline requirements, AND: - The facility is located such that the connectivity of the site and adjacent land is between 91 and 250 intersections per square mile as measured within a 1/2-mile distance from the geographic center of the facility, AND - The facility's primary functional entrance is: - a) within 1/4-mile walk distance of at least 7 diverse uses, OR - b) within 1/2-mile walk distance of at least 10 diverse uses.
-These uses must include at least one food retail establishment and at least one other community-serving retail business or service, with the same limitations outlined in the Baseline. - Tier 2 High Performance (★★): - The site meets the Baseline requirements, AND: - The facility is located such that the connectivity of the site and adjacent land is between 251 and 290 intersections per square mile as measured within a 1/2-mile distance from the geographic center of the facility, AND - The facility's primary functional entrance is: - a) within 1/4-mile walk distance of at least 10 diverse uses, OR - b) within 1/2-mile walk distance of at least 12 diverse uses.
-These uses must include at least one food retail establishment and at least one other community-serving retail business or service, with the same limitations outlined in the Baseline. - Tier 3 High Performance ($\star \star \star$): - The site meets the Baseline requirements, AND: - The facility is located such that the connectivity of the site and adjacent land is greater than 291 intersections per square mile as measured within a 1/2-mile distance from the geographic center of the facility, AND

-- The facility's primary functional entrance is: - a) within 1/4-mile walk distance of at least 12 diverse uses, OR - b) within 1/2-mile walk distance of at least 15 diverse uses.
+- The facility's primary functional entrance is: - a) within 1/4-mile walk distance of at least 7 diverse uses, OR - b) within 1/2-mile walk distance of at least 10 diverse uses.
+These uses must include at least one food retail establishment and at least one other community-serving retail business or service, with the same limitations outlined in the Baseline. - Tier 2 High Performance (\star \star): - The site meets the Baseline requirements, AND: - The facility is located such that the connectivity of the site and adjacent land is between 251 and 290 intersections per square mile as measured within a 1/2-mile distance from the geographic center of the facility, AND - The facility's primary functional entrance is: - a) within 1/4-mile walk distance of at least 10 diverse uses, OR - b) within 1/2-mile walk distance of at least 12 diverse uses.
+These uses must include at least one food retail establishment and at least one other community-serving retail business or service, with the same limitations outlined in the Baseline. - Tier 3 High Performance ($\star \star \star$): - The site meets the Baseline requirements, AND: - The facility is located such that the connectivity of the site and adjacent land is greater than 291 intersections per square mile as measured within a 1/2-mile distance from the geographic center of the facility, AND - The facility's primary functional entrance is: - a) within 1/4-mile walk distance of at least 12 diverse uses, OR b) within 1/2-mile walk distance of at least 15 diverse uses.

-These uses must include at least one food retail establishment and at least one other community-serving retail business or service, with the same limitations outlined in the Baseline.
+These uses must include at least one food retail establishment and at least one other communityserving retail business or service, with the same limitations outlined in the Baseline.